Remember last February, when the Shanghai Composite tumbled 8% in a day? Investors got spooked, they sold stocks across the board, and panic set in.

 No matter how bright the future, investors must take a pass when valuations become unfavorable -- as they have in China.
 Fortunately, we have the rest of the world to look to for bargains, and now is the time to get going.

-We can help you do just that at our Motley Fool Global Gains international investing service, and we just returned from a research trip to Latin America.
+We can help you do just that at our Motley Fool Global Gains international-investing service.
 Click here to take a look at all of our picks, resources, and reports free for 30 days, with no obligation to subscribe.

 This article was originally published Oct.
 4, 2007.
 It has been updated.

 Nathan Parmelee is a Global Gains analyst.
 He has no ownership stake in any of the companies mentioned.
-Petrobras is a Motley Fool Income Investor recommendation.
+Cemex is a Global Gains and Stock Advisor recommendation.
 The Motley Fool has a disclosure policy.